How To: Clean an Area Rug

 1. Prepare the Rug.
 First, thoroughly vacuum the rug on both sides to remove any loose dirt.

 2. Test for Colorfastness.
-Follow the mixing instructions on a store-bought rug cleaner/shampoo, or add a couple of capfuls of mild dish detergent to a bucket of warm water.
+You have two options.
+You can follow the mixing instructions on a store-bought rug cleaner/ shampoo (Bissell makes a good one), or you can add a couple of capfuls of mild dish detergent to a bucket of warm water.
 Do not use hot water, as it may shrink fibers or fade color.
-Test the solution on a small corner of the rug to make sure it doesn’t make the colors run.
+Now, test your solution on a small corner of the rug to make sure that it doesn’t make the colors run.
 If it doesn’t, proceed to the next step.

 3. Wash.
 Using a sponge or brush, work a lather of shampoo or detergent deep into the rug.
 Allow the solution to sit on the rug and work for several minutes before rinsing.